bronsonavila/bronsonavila.com/src/pages/galleries/chernobyl.md

 ---

-The following photos were taken from within the Cherynobyl Exclusion Zone in Ukraine on June 27, 2014.
+The following photos were taken from within the Chernobyl Exclusion Zone in Ukraine on June 27, 2014.
 These photos predate the completion of the <a href="https://en.wikipedia.org/wiki/Chernobyl_New_Safe_Confinement">New Safe Confinement</a> (NSC), which now covers the original Chernobyl Nuclear Power Plant sarcophagus constructed in 1986.